-A foreign non-life insurance undertakings conducting business in Sweden through a permanent establishment (i.e., a branch or agency) will also be taxed at the ordinary corporation tax rate of 21.4 per cent (20.6 per cent from 2021).
+A foreign non-life insurance undertaking conducting business in Sweden through a permanent establishment (i.e. a branch or agency) will also be taxed at the ordinary corporation tax rate of 20.6 per cent.
 The taxable income is assessed in the same way as for Swedish non-life insurance undertakings.
 Foreign life insurance undertakings conducting business in Sweden are subject to yield tax in accordance with the same principles as Swedish life insurance undertakings.
 Only assets and liabilities attributable to the Swedish business, however, shall be included in the computation.